 Below is a helpful video from Peter Leeds.
 He explains the basics of candlestick charts, chart patterns and the best technical indicators to follow.

 Penny Stock Strategies That Work

-The optimal time to short sell is when a company explodes based on meaningless news and then wait like a sniper for momentum to slow down.
+The optimal time to short sell is when a company explodes based on a catalyst and then waits like a sniper for momentum to slow down.
 This strategy is dangerous unless you have strong risk management.
 Technically your losses are unlimited.
 If you short 1000 shares at $4 and the price rises to $20, you lose $20,000!
-That’s more than 100% and you end up owing money.
+That’s more than 100% and end up owing money to your brokerage.
 Knowing when to short sell is difficult, stocks can act irrational longer than you can remain solvent.
 A lot of investors shorted the housing bubble too early and lost millions.
 Others waited for the right time and reaped the rewards.